Philadelphia Eagles vs. New York Giants NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - This season, Giants home games average 45.5 points, the same as this outing's over/under.

-- This season in away games, Philadelphia is 4-2 against the spread and 4-2 overall.

-- On the road, the Eagles are unbeaten ATS (1-0) as 3.5-point favorites or more.
+- The Eagles are unbeaten ATS (1-0) on the road as 3.5-point favorites or more.

-- This year, in six road games, Philadelphia has hit the over three times.
+- Philadelphia has hit the over in three of six road games this season.

 Powered by Data Skrive.